What You Can Do

 Follow your institution's guidance for communicable disease prevention on campus and all applicable public health orders and recommendations.

 Vaccines are the most effective way to reduce the risk of COVID-19 on campus.
-Two doses provide effective protection against infection and serious illness from COVID-19, including variants of concern.
+Getting vaccinated with all recommended doses, including booster doses of a COVID-19 vaccine provides effective protection against serious illness from COVID-19.

 Vaccines are available to all faculty, students, and staff, including international students and their families.

-All faculty, students, and staff are encouraged to get two doses of the COVID-19 vaccine.
+Faculty, students, and staff are encouraged to get all the recommended doses of a COVID-19 vaccine.

-Learn about effective mask use.
+effective mask use.